Maersk: Business with Iran

 Maersk stated they have agreed to pay an Iranian company $163,000 over a dispute about ten container boxes transported to Dubai in 2005.
 The court ruling allegedly ordered a fine of $3.6 million.

 Regulation violations and contract fraud

-In October 2010, Maersk plead guilty to 8 counts of failing to provide adequate hours of rest and 1 count of failing to improve the situation.
+In October 2010, Maersk pleaded guilty to 8 counts of failing to provide adequate hours of rest and 1 count of failing to improve the situation.

-In February 2014, Maersk paid 8.7 million to settle allegations that Maersk had forged documents on a contract to ship cargo to Afghanistan.
+In February 2014, Maersk paid 8.7 million to settle allegations that they had forged documents on a contract to ship cargo to Afghanistan.
 The government says they uncovered 277 instances "in which claims verifying receipt of shipments in Afghanistan contained forged signatures."
 The settlement included no admission of guilt.

 Sexual harassment suspensions and lawsuits

 In May 2021, a Maersk officer's license was suspended after he was accused of sexual assault, including abusive, unwanted, and inappropriate touching in violation of Maersk's anti-harassment policy.
 On 12 October 2021, Maersk suspended five employees for their involvement in the rape of a 19-year-old girl.

 In June 2022, Hope Hicks, formerly known as "Midshipman X" filed a lawsuit against Maersk, alleging that the company failed to protect her from rampant sexual abuse.
 In the same month, a second US Merchant Marine Academy (USMMA) student under the alias "Midshipman Y" filed a suit against Maersk, also alleging that the company did not protect her from sexual abuse and violence.